-Without a doubt, Los Angeles is a predominant player in the fashion world.
+Without a doubt, Los Angeles, the City of Angels, is a predominant player in the fashion world.
+People will buy the most luxurious clothes and brands, pair it with the perfect jewelry from somewhere like HARUNI, and walk red carpets, dine at exclusive restaurants, and meet up with their friends.
+They want to look extravagant and confident so LA is the perfect place for them to shop!
 Known for our fashion-forward luxury boutiques, this is a city where everyone is seeking to be on the cusp of the “next big thing.”
 From high-end designers or smaller boutiques, shopping in Los Angeles is both unique and gratifying.
 The city hosts a location for all the major brands, but for those seeking a “curated” shopping experience, smaller brands are the way to go.
 Below I break down the city into shopping neighborhoods and highlight stores that can’t be missed!

 Beverly Hills is the hub of shopping activity, not only in Los Angeles, but in the world.
-From Rodeo Drive to Wilshire Boulevard, there are shops that please every buyer’s palate.
+From Rodeo Drive to Wilshire Boulevard, there are shop signs everywhere that catch peoples attention and draw you in!
+There are shops that will please every buyer’s palate.

 Home to one of the most famous shopping streets in the world, Rodeo Drive is the ultimate destination for luxury labels.
 From Bulgari to Cartier to Prada to Versace, many top designers are conveniently situated on three and half blocks of pure shopping heaven.
 Beverly Hills also is known for its big department stores, like Barney’s New York, Saks Fifth Avenue, and Neiman Marcus, all perfectly positioned Wilshire Boulevard.